nichtsfrei/scanner-lab/README.md

-# eulabeia-lab
+# scanner-lab

-Is a lab to test openvas in a larger environment.
+Is a repository to simplify testing openvas in a contained environment by using Kubernetes.

+This is in an early stage and will be adapted over time.

 ## Installation

 On a newly created environment you need to have

-- curl
+- make
-- victim.yaml
+- rsync
-- openvas.yaml
+- this repository

 on your machine.

+Requirements:

+- `/var/lib/openvas/plugins/`
+- `/var/lib/notus/`
+- `/var/lib/gvm/data-objects/gvmd/22.04/scan-configs/`

+must exist and writeable by the user so that `make update-feed` can succeed.

+You can verify it by running `make check-feed-dirs`.
+If there is no output and no error code this is correctly setup.

 ### Install k3s